A project to translate “Norbert Fabián Čapek’s “To the Sunny Shore: A Guide to Living Joyfully” (“K slunnému brehu: Prúvodce do radostného Zivota”)

 And then it occcured to me, if I could get hold of a PDF of the Čzech edition, with the help of ChatGPT and DeepL, it was now possible to produce a good, heavy-lifted, first draft of the book myself.
 Amazingly, wonderfully, PDFs of the whole book can be found here!

 And so, this morning, I have been able to begin the translation work and my plan is to publish the introduction and each of the 21 chapters as I finish them.
-Just give you an initial heads-up of what is to come, here are the chapter headings as found in Petr Dolák Samojský’s summary:
+Just to give you an initial heads-up of what is to come, here are the chapter headings as found in Petr Dolák Samojský’s summary.

 Introduction